bentoml/BentoBLIP/README.md

 ```bash
 unicorn at sunset by a pond with a beautiful landscape in the background, with a reflection of the sun in the water
 ```

+For detailed explanations of the Service code, see [BLIP: Image captioning](https://docs.bentoml.org/en/latest/use-cases/blip.html).

 ## Deploy to BentoCloud